 It’s the most wonderful time of the year!
+That’s right!
+It’s the holiday season!
 If your kids are anything like ours, they are already counting down the days until Christmas.
+The holiday spirit is alive and well around here.
 Our schedules are full with school Christmas programs, family gatherings, and holiday activities!

 Maybe it’s because of all the extra hustle and bustle that comes with this season that makes it even more important to slow down have some family time.
-Make some Christmas cookies, drive around and look at some beautiful Christmas lights and of course, make some Christmas decorations together!
+Make some Christmas cookies, grab some candy canes, and drive around to look at some beautiful Christmas lights and of course, make some Christmas decorations together!

 A few quick tips for doing crafts with your children: